Evil XML with two encodings

 cat original.xml | iconv -f UTF-8 -t UTF-16BE > payload.xml

-Including one when the new encoding isn’t compatible with the encoding in which the XML-declaration was written.
+When a parser reads encoding from the XML declaration, it immediately switches to it.
+Including the case when the new encoding isn’t compatible with the encoding in which the XML declaration was written.

 Xerces2 Java Parser